fixcoiner/fixcoiner.github.io/index.md

 ## Public Disclosure

-For more than two years, I have been building and operating a large-scale Bitcoin node fleet to test a network-layer weakness in Bitcoin's visible peer-to-peer topology.
+For more than two years, I have been building and operating a large-scale Bitcoin node fleet to test and prove a network-layer weakness in Bitcoin's visible peer-to-peer topology.

 The question was simple: **how hard is it for one operator, using ordinary infrastructure and a non-exotic budget, to occupy a meaningful share of the public node surface and influence which peers other nodes discover and connect to?**